Phentermine: Safe & Effective Weight Loss Pill for More than 65 years!

 Phentermine in Combination with Topiramate is called Qsymia

 The FDA re-evaluated the side effects effectiveness for long term obesity treatment when it approved a new medication Qsymia – a combination of various doses of phentermine and topiramate.
 The FDA reviewed the results of 4500 obese people treated with different dose combinations of the two medications for 12 to 36 months.
-Again it was found to be safe and effective with a 9 to 12% weight loss.
-To ensure safety, the FDA required a separate study of possible cardio-vascular side effects: twelve hundred obese patients were followed to examine the occurrence of any cardiovascular complications including changes in blood pressure, heart rate and Cardiac ECHO’s.
-No abnormalities were found.
+Again it was found safe and effective with a 9 to 12% weight loss.
+For safety, the FDA required a separate study of possible cardio-vascular side effects: twelve hundred obese patients followed to examine the occurrence of any cardiovascular complications including changes in blood pressure, heart rate and Cardiac ECHO’s.
+No abnormalities found.
 There was no elevation in blood pressure, contrary to popular opinion.
 This has been the experience of nearly all physicians treating obese people, even those with concurrent hypertension.

 Different Versions of Phentermine Can Cause Confusion: